About Early Research Academics

 is a Polish-born UK-based scholar with background in European languages and cultures; she currently works on her doctoral thesis in Film Studies.
 Her interest area is representations of marginalised identities in cinema, post-Soviet and post-communist cultures and spaces, interactions between centre and peripheries.
 You can find her on Twitter @BellaSardinella and on Instagram @izzypeazy is an American scholar who is currently a doctoral candidate in the Health and Humanities Department with published works on fairy tale adaptations into film.
 She is interested in folklore, feminism, European history, adaptation, translation studies, adaptation studies, and Jungian approaches.
-She tweets at @BEldridg39 is currently in his third year of doctoral studies, working with the German Minorities in Britain and France during and after the First World War.
+She tweets at @BEldridg39 finished his PhD, studying the German Minorities in Britain and France during and after the First World War.
 In other fields, he taught both at the German Department and the German Society at UCL.
 Recently, he worked on the Banat Swabian Migration to France and Brazil in the postwar period at the Institut für Soziale Bewegungen Bochum.
 He is an associate fellow of the Higher Education Academy.

 You can read more about us and our research here...